arizvisa/ida-minsc/docs/static/tagging.rst

 Examples -- Application or Retrieval
 ------------------------------------

-The other aspect of the tag api is the application and retrieval of tags at a particular address.
+The other aspect of the tagging api is the application and retrieval of tags at a particular address.
 As was explained bit in :ref:`tagging-usage`, this functionality is performed by either :py:func:`database.tag` or :py:func:`function.tag`.